Time events with a stopwatch on Apple Watch

 Start: Tap the green Start button.

-Record a lap or split: Tap the white Lap button.
+Record a lap: Tap the white Lap button.

 Record the final time: Tap the red Stop button.

 Reset the stopwatch: Tap the white Reset button or the Lap button.

 The timing continues even if you switch back to the watch face or open other apps.